shurcooL/vfsgen/README.md

 Usage
 -----

-This code will generate a vfsdata.go file that statically implements the contents of "assets" directory.
+This code will generate an assets_vfsdata.go file that statically implements the contents of "assets" directory.

 ```Go
 var fs http.FileSystem = http.Dir("assets")